 Moving through the world pregnant, my body became everyone’s

-by Katie da Cunha Lewin + BIO
+by Katie da Cunha Lewin, literature scholar

 And I knew that, once I became a mother, I would be only more visible, more public, more available for scrutiny